-Autonomous functions allow developers, businesses and collaborators to create immutable, self-executing programs on the blockchain.
+Autonomous functions allow developers, collaborators and organisations to create self-executing programs on the blockchain.

-Autonomous Functions are blockchain programs that execute instructions without human influence.
+Autonomous Functions are blockchain programs that execute custom instructions installed on the blockchain.
 They react to transactions and perform operations that alter the state of a repository.
-Repositories use Autonomous Functions to create decentralized applications that are immutable and trustless.
-Collaborators can use them to create custom governance behaviours and to control shared resources.
+Repositories use Autonomous Functions to create decentralised applications and to create custom ownership and governance behaviours.
 They are also known as Smart Contracts.

-An autonomous function can be invoked using the address of the git repository that contained its source code.
-The benefit of this is that the autonomous function can receive upgrades without changing its invocation address.
+Autonomous functions are deployed from git repositories.
+Therefore, they are invoked using the unique address of the git repository.
+The benefit of this is that the autonomous function that does not required immutability can receive upgrades without changing its invocation address.

-Autonomous Functions allow governance configuration of a project to be trust-lessly adjusted when a condition is met.
-They can act as middleware for when the protocol’s defaults are undesirable.
+An autonomous function enables the governance configurations of a repository to be customised in ways that may differ from the protocol's default.
+It can act as a middleware for when the protocol’s defaults are undesirable.

 Autonomous Functions can be upgraded to fix bugs or security issues.
 Due to their repo-addressability, dependent applications and contracts will not break since no new address is created.
 Users will be able to reference old versions of Autonomous Functions by their commit ID if/when desired.